Felo AI

 Pricing 2026

-Prices verified April 2026 from felo.ai/pricing.
-Annual billing offers ~30% off paid tiers.
+Prices verified June 2026 from felo.ai.
+Annual billing saves approximately 30%.

 Use Cases

-A journalist working on a long-form story about an unfamiliar topic uses Felo Pro for background research before focused source interviews.
-The mind-map exploration identifies the questions worth asking sources and the conceptual context needed to interpret answers.
-The journalism quality improves through structural understanding.
+Journalist researching unfamiliar topics: A journalist working on a long-form story about an unfamiliar subject uses Felo Pro for background research before focused source interviews.
+The mind-map exploration identifies the questions worth asking and the conceptual context needed to interpret answers.

 Our Verdict

 Felo AI is a thoughtfully designed AI search tool with genuine differentiation through mind-map visualization.
 For visual learners, researchers in early-stage topic exploration, students studying unfamiliar subjects, professionals onboarding into new domains, and multilingual users, Felo earns its place in the toolkit.
-The visual format produces real value the text-first alternatives cannot match.
+The visual format produces real value the text-first alternatives cannot match — and Pro at $8.99/month undercuts most competitors.

 Note: Felo AI does not currently have an active affiliate program with AIVario.
 AIVario earns no commission from sign-ups.
 Our rating reflects evaluation of the Pro tier across research workflows alongside parallel use of Perplexity and ChatGPT Search for comparison.

-Best for: Visual learners, researchers in early-stage topic exploration, students studying complex subjects, professionals onboarding into new domains, multilingual users, teachers preparing curriculum on unfamiliar topics Not ideal for: Quick factual lookups (use Perplexity or Google), general AI assistance (use ChatGPT or Claude), comprehensive literature review (use Undermind or Elicit), users who learn primarily through text Bottom line: Differentiated visual AI search that earns its place for matched use cases.
-Match the buying decision to whether visual exploration genuinely fits how you research and learn; right tool for some users, novelty for others.
+Best for: Visual learners, researchers in early-stage topic exploration, students studying complex subjects, professionals onboarding into new domains, multilingual users, teachers preparing curriculum on unfamiliar topics Not ideal for: Quick factual lookups (use Perplexity or Google), general AI assistance (use ChatGPT or Claude), comprehensive literature review (use Undermind or Elicit), users who learn primarily through text Bottom line: Differentiated visual AI search that earns its place for matched use cases — strong for visual topic exploration, less useful for quick factual lookups.
+At $8.99/month Pro, the price is right for users who genuinely benefit from the mind-map format.

 Related Tools